-Post-Retirement Indexation: Prior to conversion, the post-retirement benefit was automatically increased every year by 60 percent of the increase in CPI as measured over the previous year, to a maximum of four percent, Post-conversion, indexation has become conditional on the funded level of the Plan.
-However, there are some transitional indexation rules for the first three years.
-For 2014 to 2016, post-retirement indexation will automatically be awarded at 0.9 percent per annum.
-As this indexation is guaranteed, it is included in the base benefits, which are the Plan benefits prior to any future contingent indexation.
+Post-Retirement Indexation: For 2014 to 2016, post-retirement indexation was automatically awarded at 0.9 percent per annum.
+As this indexation is guaranteed, it is included in the Base Benefits.
 In 2017 and beyond, post-retirement indexation will only be awarded if the funded benefits ratio (as determined at the April 1st immediately prior to the calendar year in which indexation is to be awarded) is greater than 110 percent.
-If the funded benefits ratio is below 110 percent, then no post-retirement indexation will be awarded in that year.
 If there are years that full post-retirement indexation is not awarded, and if the funded benefit ratio subsequently reaches 118 percent, then a portion of Plan funds is available to make up for missed past indexation on a go-forward basis (i.e. no retroactive payments).
 The maximum indexation is 100 percent of CPI; however, if the Plan cannot afford that amount, partial indexation will be awarded.
-Indexation also applies to deferred vested benefits and is applied in the same manner as the post-retirement indexation described above.
+Indexation also applies to deferred vested benefits and is applied in the same manner as the post-retirement indexation.

-Retirement Age: For pensionable service prior to January 1, 2019 (5 years after the conversion date), the earliest unreduced retirement age remains at the earlier of 30 years of pensionable service (minimum of age 55) and attained age 60.
+Retirement Age: For pensionable service prior to January 1, 2019, the earliest unreduced retirement age remains at the earlier of 30 years of pensionable service (minimum of age 55) and attained age 60.
 For pensionable service after December 31, 2018, the earliest unreduced retirement age will be the earlier of 32 years of pensionable service (minimum of age 55) and attained age 62.
-The earliest retirement age remains at age 55 with two years of continuous service both prior to and after the conversion date.
-The early retirement reduction factor continues to be 0.25 percent per month for each month by which the early retirement date precedes the members earliest unreduced retirement age.
+The earliest retirement age is 55 with two years of continuous service.